othermod/PSPi-Version-6/README.md

 - [**Discord**](https://discord.gg/V96c3JC): Join for the latest discussions and updates.
 - [**YouTube**](https://youtube.com/othermod): Subscribe for video updates and demonstrations.

+## License

+The hardware is licensed under Creative Commons (CC BY-SA).

+##### You are free to:

+- **Share:** Copy and redistribute the material in any medium or format.
+- **Adapt:** Remix, transform, and build upon the material for any purpose, even commercially.

+##### Under the following terms:

+- **Attribution:** You must give appropriate credit and indicate if changes were made.
+- **ShareAlike:** If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ## Contact

 Feel free to [reach out](https://linktr.ee/othermod) if you have any thoughts, suggestions, or ideas.